-SS 200 SOCIAL SCIENCE SEMINAR (3)
+SS 200 Research Methods for the Social Sciences (3)

 Overview of successful research methodologies in the Social Sciences and the APA system of formal presentation.
 Course will be structured utilizing content and learning on the principles of human and organizational development and the conceptual interplay between leadership attitudes and human productivity.
 Student research will seek to apply Christian principles and theories of organizational psychology and human behavior in order to foster effective and inspiring workplace environments.